 Additive Manufacturing Design Technology

-Graduates will be qualified to seek positions in the following fields: 3D Designer, 3D Solid Modeler, Additive Technician, 3D Printing Operator, CAD Technician, Manufacturing Technician, Prototyping Technician, Production Technician, Reverse Engineering Technician, SOLIDWORKS Designer, BIM Designer, BIM Manager, CAD/3D/BIM Design Drafter, Detailer, Architectural/Engineering Design Drafter, Survey Technician, Architectural/Engineering Drawing Checker, and Instructor.
-The Advanced Manufacturing Classes (ADM) classes will enhance the students’ skill set to help them obtain advanced positions in this field of study.
+Graduates will be qualified to seek positions in the following fields: Additive Manufacturing Technician, 3D Printing Operator, 3D Designer, 3D Solid Modeler, Manufacturing Technician, Prototyping Technician, Production Technician, Reverse Engineering Technician, SOLIDWORKS Designer, CAD Technician, Part Inspection Technician CAD/3D Design Drafter, Detailer, Engineering Design Drafter, Engineering Drawing Checker, and Instructor.
+The Advanced Manufacturing (ADM) core classes will enhance the students’ skill set, enabling them to obtain advanced positions in this field of study.